Compare Travel Insurance in New Zealand

 Pre-existing conditions are any medical conditions you had before purchasing travel insurance, including conditions you've seen a doctor about, taken medication for, or have ongoing symptoms.
 Failure to declare pre-existing conditions can void your entire policy, not just claims related to that condition.

 Most insurers require declaration of all pre-existing conditions.
-Some stable, well-controlled conditions (like controlled high blood pressure, well-managed asthma) may be covered at standard rates or with minor premium loadings (10-30%).
-Serious or unstable conditions may result in that condition being excluded, or premium loadings of 50-200%.
+Some stable, well-controlled conditions (like controlled high blood pressure, well-managed asthma) may be covered at standard rates or with a small premium loading.
+Serious or unstable conditions may result in that condition being excluded, or a higher premium loading — confirm with the insurer.

 Some insurers offer automatic coverage for certain stable conditions if you meet specific criteria (no symptoms, medication unchanged for 3-12 months, doctor's clearance).
 Always declare everything and get written confirmation of what's covered.
 If one insurer won't cover your condition, shop around - different insurers have different medical underwriting criteria.